sarabuckley/Bamazon/README.md

 	npm install
 	node bamazonCustomer.js

-### Manager Interace
+### Manager Interface

-The manager interface presents a list of four options, as below.
+The manager interface presents a list of five options:

 	?
 Please select an option: (Use arrow keys)
 	❯ View Products for Sale